-Staff finds that the proposed subdivision will not result in any adverse impacts on the natural environment, including, but not limited to, water quality, air quality, noise, vegetation, riparian corridors, hillsides and other desirable natural features.
+Staff finds that the proposed subdivision will not result in any adverse impacts to other natural environments, including, but not limited to, water quality, air quality, noise, vegetation, riparian corridors, and other desirable natural features.

 9. Such other factors and criteria as the commission and/or council deem applicable to the proposed subdivision.